 On June 14, 2012, we completed the acquisition of Flux Power, Inc., a California corporation (the "Reverse Acquisition") pursuant to that certain Securities Exchange Agreement dated May 18, 2012 ("Exchange Agreement") by and among Flux Power, Inc., a California corporation (the "Flux Power") and its shareholders, Mr. Christopher Anthony, Esenjay Investments, LLC, and Mr. James Gevarges (collectively the "Flux Shareholders").
-In connection with the Reverse Acquisition, we purchased 100% of the issued and outstanding shares of common stock of Flux Power from the Flux Shareholders in exchange for 37,714,514 newly issued shares of our common stock ("Exchange Ratio").
+In connection with the Reverse Acquisition, we purchased 100% of the issued and outstanding shares of common stock of Flux Power from the Flux Shareholders in exchange for 37,714,514 newly issued shares of our common stock ("Exchange Shares") based on an exchange ratio of 2.9547039 ("Share Exchange Ratio").
 As a result of the Reverse Acquisition, the Flux Shareholders collectively own approximately 91% of the issued and outstanding shares of our common stock, and Flux Power is our wholly-owned operating subsidiary.